 There is a walking route from Helmsley to Rievaulx, this is described in my post about Rievaulx Abbey and it also forms part of the Helmsley to Sutton Bank section of the Cleveland Way.

-Once inside the grounds stroll through some woods which are alive with wild flowers and garlic in spring or autumn colour later in the year.
-This a lovely introduction before entering the terrace itself.
-As you leave the woods you’ll find yourself on a grass-covered terrace.
+Once inside the grounds stroll through some woods which are alive with garlic and wildflowers in springtime or all the fabulous colours of autumn later in the year.
+This a lovely introduction before you enter the terrace itself.
+As you leave the woods walk out onto a grass-covered terrace.

-There you’ll discover a classical Ionic Temple facing a Tuscan Temple at the other end, 700m away.
+Once on the terrace, you’ll see a classical Ionic Temple at one end.
+This faces a Tuscan Temple at the other end, 700m away.
 Rich plasterwork decorates the walls and ceiling of the Temple.
-Thirteenth century tiles from nearby Byland Abbey cover the floor.
+Thirteenth-century tiles from nearby Byland Abbey cover the floor.
 It is not possible to go inside the temple, so this all has to be admired through the windows.

-The Ionic Temple at the other end is where the Duncombe family and guests would eat after a walk along the Terrace.
-The lavish interior must have been an amazing sight to the privileged guests.
+The Ionic Temple at the other end is presumably where the Duncombe family and their guests would eat after a walk along the Terrace.
+The interior was lavish and would have definitely have impressed their guests.
 Beautiful furniture and ceramics fill the room, with the main feature the intricate ceiling paintings.
 Beneath the Ionic Temple, there is an exhibition space to learn more about the Terrace and Temples.